military science fiction n.

 Irene Grumman submitted a 1996 cite from an advertisement in Analog.

-Bill Mullins submitted a 1982 cite from a review by Stanley Hoffmann in the New York Times Book Review.
+Bill Mullins submitted a 1982 cite from a review by Stanley Hoffmann in the New York Times Book Review, in a slightly different sense.

 In the compilation of some entries, HDSF has drawn extensively on corresponding entries in OED.